-In addition to its bonus categories that earn you 3 points per dollar on a variety of everyday expenses like supermarket purchases in addition to select travel expenses, the Premier card is currently offering an impressive sign-up bonus: 80,000 points for spending $4,000 in the first three months of card ownership.
+In addition to its bonus categories that earn you 3 points per dollar on a variety of everyday expenses like supermarket purchases in addition to select travel expenses, the Premier Card is currently offering an impressive sign-up bonus: 60,000 ThankYou points for spending $4,000 in the first three months of card ownership.

 Here we take a look at how much this card’s bonus is worth and what you stand to earn in the first year when you combine it with rewards earned via card spending.

-Citi Premier card sign-up bonus value: At a glance
+Citi Premier Card sign-up bonus at a glance

-Along with its 80,000-point bonus, the Citi Premier card allows cardholders to earn rewards on a wide array of purchases, ranging from airfare and hotels to gas, gift cards, dining and supermarket spending.
+Along with its 60,000-point bonus, the Citi Premier Card allows cardholders to earn rewards on a wide array of purchases, ranging from airfare and hotels to gas, dining and supermarket spending.